What Treats Can I Give My 8 Week Old Puppy? [Pet Food Explained]

 Make Sure The Treats Are Small Enough For Your Puppy To Chew

 It’s essential to remember that puppies have tiny teeth and sensitive stomachs, so they need extra care when eating.
-It is always wise to avoid giving your puppy large dogs biscuits or bones that are harmful to their little mouths.
-Never feed your pup rawhide chews since these can swell up and cause an intestinal blockage if swallowed whole!
+It is always wise to avoid giving your puppy large dogs biscuits or bones harmful to their little mouths.
+Never feed your pup rawhide chews since these can swell up and cause an intestinal blockage if swallowed whole.

 • You may also want to consider making homemade treats by placing a small amount of canned dog food in a dish and then rolling it to form a ball.